By Susan Grant

 The lesson for those who read this is that with God, nothing is truly hopeless, regardless of how we feel or the world’s evidence to the contrary.
 We are loved by Him and He is in control.
 He is with us in the hard places and gives us blessings along the way.

 He also has a plan.
 Here I am even further in my journey in life and working in a ministry.
-Here at Bethel Bible Village I lead a program for called “Next Step,” which provides transitional housing for homeless families — often single parents.
-The families in this program are where I once was, and it is my goal as the monitor not only to work with them but to give them the hope of being overcomers with God’s help.
+Here at Bethel Bible Village I lead a program for called “Next Step,” which provides transitional housing for families in a housing crisis — often single parents.
+The moms or families in this program are where I once was, and it is my goal as the monitor not only to work with them but to give them the hope of being overcomers with God’s help.